vvaidy/Qo-DL/README.md

 This doesn't effect anything else in the code; tracks containing any of the above languages will still download & tag correctly.

 # Troubleshooting
 - If you are getting the message below and are 100% sure that you're inputting a valid URL, it's because of Qobuz's region lock.
-You'll need a VPN
+You'll need a VPN.
 ```
 Not found (404).
 Bad URL?
 Returning to URL input screen...
 ```
-If you're getting this for every album you're trying to download, you need a new uat.
+- If you're getting this for every album you're trying to download, you need a new uat.
 Wipe your current uat from the config file and start up Qobuz-DL.
 It'll give you a new one.
 Input this into your config file.
 ```
 "Track <num> is restricted by right holders; can't download."
 ```